mendix/charts/README.md

 }
 ```
 ### Configurations options (all charts)
-Configurations options control the appearnce of the chart beyond the layout options.
+Configurations options control the appearance of the chart beyond the layout options.
 Common options include; displayModeBar, doubleClick etc
 ```json
 {
   "displayModeBar": true,